expfactory/expfactory/docs/pages/4-development.md

 ```

 oh No!
 The default for the `sub_id` needs to be a string.
-We can edit the code (on our local machine) to fix it, then cd to where it is mounted and re-install.
-It's recommended to comment out the lines to start expfactory from the startscript, and then launch it manually with just the `expfactory` executable.
+We can edit the code (on our local machine) to fix it, then cd to where it is mounted, pull the changes and re-install.
+In the [Singularity](../Singularity) Recipe It's recommended to comment out the lines to start expfactory from the startscript, and then launch it manually.
 That way, you can Control+C to stop it.

 ```
 cd /opt
 python3 setup.py install
 ```

-Note that during development, it's recommended to mount your expfactory repo to `/opt` if you want to alter any settings.
-The config.py is expected to be at `/opt/expfactory/config.py`.

-and since `/opt` is mounted at our code base on the host, we've just updated the software in the image.
-Easy!

 <div>
     <a href="/expfactory/contribute.html"><button class="previous-button btn btn-primary"><i class="fa fa-chevron-left"></i> </button></a>